 Career planning or choice taken by a person is generally influenced by various factors, Super (in Nurillah, 2017) there are five groups of factors that affect career maturity, namely as follows: (1) Biosocial factors, namely regarding more information specific, planning, acceptance, responsibility in career planning, the orientation of career choices related to bio-social factors such as age and intelligence.
 (2) Environmental factors, namely the individual career maturity index correlated with parents' work level, campus curriculum, cultural stimuli, and family cohesiveness.
-(3) Individual career maturity is positively correlated with vocational aspirations, level of suitability of career aspirations, and expectations.
+(3) Individual personality aspects which include individual talents and interests.
+(4) Vocational factors, individual career maturity is positively correlated with vocational aspirations, level of suitability of career aspirations, and expectations.
 (5) Academic and non-academic achievements.